-This talent conversation will mark the end of one cycle and the beginning of the next.
+This talent conversation will mark the end of one cycle and the beginning of a new cycle.
 During this talent conversation, you will:

-- Conduct the Annual Performance Appraisal for the previous cycle. - Begin discussing the Goals & Objectives and Professional Development Activities for the new performance cycle. - Schedule quarterly talent conversations for rest of the cycle.
+- Conduct the Annual Performance Appraisal for the previous cycle. - Begin discussing the Goals & Objectives and Professional Development Activities for the new performance cycle. - Schedule quarterly talent conversations for the rest of the cycle.